Difference Between Partly Cloudy and Partly Sunny

 Partly sunny can only be used to mention the weather during the daytime.
 This reduces its usage by a severe limit.

 A partly sunny day is prone to lesser humidity.
-The term partly sunny speaks for itself and is therefore preferred to be used frequently to share jubilant and bright days at the starting of summer or its nostalgic end.
+The term partly sunny speaks for itself and is therefore preferred to be used frequently to share jubilant and bright days at the start of summer or its nostalgic end.

-Partly sunny is also used when the downfall of rain is ending and skies are clearing up.
+Partly sunny is also used when the downfall of rain is ending and the skies are clearing up.

 Main Differences Between Partly Cloudy and Partly Sunny